Neuroparasitology

 Zombie fungi as a solution!

 Zombie fungi from the genus Ophiocordyceps are well known thanks to popular sci-fi media like The Last of Us.
 These amazing fungi are able to infect insects and manipulate their behavior to help spread infectious fungal spores to new hosts.
-To do so, these fungi secrete hundreds of uncharacterized biomolecules that can affect the insect nervous system, making them an untapped resource for the discovery of natural pesticides!
+To do so, these fungi secrete hundreds of currently uncharacterized biomolecules that can affect the insect nervous system, making them an untapped resource for the discovery of natural pesticides!

 Using C. elegans to study the nervous system

 C. elegans (short for Caenorhabditis elegans) is a model organism frequently used for studying how chemicals affect the nervous system.
-These worms, also called nematodes, have a simple nervous system of only 302 neurons, all of which have been completely mapped into what we call a connectome.
+These worms — also called nematodes — have a simple nervous system of only 302 neurons, all of which have been completely mapped into what we call a connectome!
 This map offers a clear framework for observing neurotoxic effects of biomolecules like those produced by Ophiocordyceps species.

 Zombie Soldier Beetles and Population Genetics

-Zombie goldenrod soldier beetles (Chauliognathus pensylvanicus) are beetles native to North American and often found on late-summer flowers like goldenrod, where they feed on pollen and nectar.
+Zombie goldenrod soldier beetles (Chauliognathus pensylvanicus) are beetles native to North American and are often found on late-summer flowers like goldenrod where they feed on pollen and nectar.
 These beetles can fall victim to another type of zombie fungus called Eryniopsis lampyridarum, which manipulates their behavior before killing them.
 Prior to death, this fungus causes infected beetles to climb up nearby flowers, clamp onto the plant with its mandibles, and raise its wings in a dramatic pose.
 These behaviors help elevate the host and remove the wings as obstacles for the spread of new fungal spores.